Chester Tourist Information

 Today Rowton is a quite village.
 There is a small memorial to the battle in the centre of the village.
 You can still some of the fields and heath land upon which the battle was fought.
 This is a small sandstone and brick building next to the A41.
 This building is said to be used as a field hospital during the battle.
 It can be seen from the road.
 The building looks like it is old enough.
 But it is only 6' x 6' inside !

-www.chestertourist.com - Memorial to the Battle www.chestertourist.com - Rowton Moor field today www.chestertourist.com - Battle field hospital
+www.chestertourist.com - Memorial to the Battle of Rowton Moor in Chester www.chestertourist.com - Rowton Moor field today in Chester www.chestertourist.com - Battle field hospital in Chester

 Today King Charles's Tower is rarely open to the public.
 There are small civil war displays on both floors.
 The top floor is accessed from the stair case on the outside of the tower from the walls.